 - Attendees will also be able to meet passionate Democrats from across the state and participate in workshops.

-- The Convention is open to the public, though all attendees will pay a registration fee.
+- The Convention is open to the public, though all attendees will pay a ticket fee.
 Only Convention delegates and alternates will be allowed on the floor and can vote.

 Where do I find out how many delegates my town/city has been allotted?